richdrich/make_live_iso/README.md

 If you have an issue in the build and a Docker container is left running, `./docker_rm` will fix.

+# ssh access

+If you want to configure your booted OS for ssh access (e.g. for development) then setting `SSH_PUB_KEY` to your public key path before running `generate_iso` will do this.
+This copies the public key into the `~ubuntu/.ssh/authorized_keys` which grants an SSH user access.
+You can then configure your ssh client to use the corresponding private key and log in as ubuntu.
+You may also want `StrictHostKeyChecking no` as the host id will change every time you build.

+* NOTE: this will authorize access to every system booted from the ISO and is of limited use for 'production' *

 # Customization

 You can customise the ISO by extending the `make_live_iso` image.